chudson121/chudson121.github.io/index.md

 - faster app release for staff and customers
 - a better end-user and customer experience
 - recover from failures fast

+# A Little History

+I started my career in server operations supporting a large infrastructure including thousands of servers (mostly physical ones back then) and that quickly evolved into learning to code.
+This allowed us to support that large of an environment without a large army of sysadmins.
+I coded the process to collect large amounts of data including: WMI, event logs, disk space, anti-virus versions etc and then created executive dashboards giving a holistic view of the environment and with the ability to drill down so the responsible groups could effect changes that were needed.
+I then buried myself in software development, making web applications for unemployment services, financial applications surrounding the mortgage process, enrollment and quoting engines for health insurance.
+I started leading development teams and began organization changes to use agile practices.
+This allowed my teams to quickly add small and large features allowing us to meet the customer demands and keep a competitive advantage to other title search organizations.

+Here is a brief overview at my current client.
+I am responsible for defining and managing the Release Engineering and Devops capabilities for the division.
+This includes building a devops team from the ground up, managing a large number of servers, along with the configuration and maintenance of multiple testing and production environments.
+I direct the team that creates the the full tool chain automation and we successfully deploy large number of applications into production every week for the past year.
+I coordinate and collaborate with the App Dev, Quality Assurance, Operations, Marketing, Compliance and other business units to deliver features to our customers.
+My latest project is designing and driving the adoption of a cloud solutions with our continuous delivery systems.

 # How, You Ask?